nitramr/indigoDock/README.md

 ## Snapshot features:
 * the whole dock is dockable on left or right side of main window
 * the dock contains a tabbar with sortable tabs (drag and drop sorting)
-* within the container you can add/remove/arrange single panels (more than one)
+* within the container you can add/remove/arrange single panels
 * container highlighting by panel hovering
 * application has a theme switcher (dark/light)
 * setting will saved in a settings file